Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/design/visual_base.md

 ## Pose Design

+### Base Idle Pose

 `Sources:
 https://fornace.medium.com/fighting-game-design-with-dan-fornace-the-power-of-silhouettes-915fde48318f#77eb`

 The idle sprite's pose is extremely important in communicating what the character is about.
 It expresses the character's personality and capabilities.

 > The latter idle pose concepts determine the personality and style of your character.
 > Are they arrogant?
 Are they scared?
 Are they reckless or are they prepared?
 Do they lumber or do they prance?